AIML-research/AIML-research.github.io/_pages/offshore.md

 #### 3. Team
 - Prof. Dr. Eirini Ntoutsi (PI)
-- MSc.Emmanouil Panagiotou (Ph.D. student)
+- MSc.
+Emmanouil Panagiotou (Ph.D. student)

 #### 4. Project overview
 The CRC conducts research on offshore megastructures, studying their design and operating conditions.
 We use a real-time capable simulation model of a digital twin and  model all life phases of a structure, from the design and manufacturing to installation, operation and demolition.